learn-co-curriculum/basic-nested-forms/README.md

-# Basic Nested Forms
+# Nested Forms

 ## Objectives

 1. Construct a nested `params` hash with data about the primary object and a `belongs_to` and `has_many` association.
 2. Use the conventional key names for associated data (association_attributes).
 3. Name form inputs correctly to create a nested `params` hash with `belongs_to` and `has_many` associated data.
 4. Define a conventional association writer for the primary model to properly instantiate associations based on the nested `params` association data.
 5. Define a custom association writer for the primary model to properly instantiate associations with custom logic (like unique by name) on the nested `params` association data.
 6. Use `fields_for` to generate the association fields.

 ## Data model